-The school also appoints a deputy designated safeguarding lead(s), Jenni Richardson who is trained to the same level as the DSL and the role will be explicit in their job description, however the lead responsibility remains with the designated safeguarding lead.
+The school also appoints a deputy designated safeguarding lead(s), Helen Fowler and Matthew Taylor who are trained to the same level as the DSL and the role will be explicit in their job description, however the lead responsibility remains with the designated safeguarding lead.
 The DSL will take lead responsibility for safeguarding and child protection (including online safety and understanding the monitoring and filtering systems and processes in place).